ashishBharadwaj/flawesome/README.md

 # Flawesome
-Flawesome is a modern productivity tool that will help you organise your day-today work and thoughts.
+Flawesome is a cross platform modern productivity tool that will help you organise your day-today work and thoughts.
 <br>
 All the three application components i.e. The Notebook, The Sticky Notes and The Todolist are driven by the Calendar.
 This makes it more like a digital diary with some additional features.